 Caught in a Lie: The Perjury of Lemmie A. Quinn

-Herbert G. Schiff later prided himself at the Leo Frank trial for never missing a day of work in 5 years (BOE, Herbert Schiff, 1913) except once unintentionally during a disastrous flood.
+Herbert G. Schiff later prided himself at the Leo Frank trial for never missing a day of work in five years (BOE, Herbert Schiff, 1913) except once unintentionally during a disastrous flood.
 Leo Frank gave the false impression that Schiff missed work that day to support the Quinn appearance.

-Several employees close to Leo Frank would later provide a cacophony of contradictory information about Schiff.The young Herbert G. Schiff, became the Superintendent at the NPCo after Leo Frank.If Lemmie Quinn was at the NPCo factory on Confederate Memorial Day, Saturday, April 26, 1913, at 12:20 PM, asking Leo Frank “Where is Herbert G. Schiff?”, and intimating he had not come to work yet, the average person in 1913 was sarcastically asking why was Herbert Schiff NOT at work on a State Holiday in the shuttered factory?
+Several employees close to Leo Frank would later provide a cacophony of contradictory information about Schiff.The young Herbert G. Schiff became the superintendent at the NPCo after Leo Frank.If Lemmie Quinn was at the NPCo factory on Confederate Memorial Day, Saturday, April 26, 1913, at 12:20 p.m., asking Leo Frank, “Where is Herbert G. Schiff?” and intimating he had not come to work yet, the average person in 1913 was sarcastically asking why Herbert Schiff was NOT at work on a state holiday in the shuttered factory?

 Three Separate and Distinct Mary Phagan Arrival Times Would Later Become Four